shizzz477/maltego-project/README.md

 - toy\_xform.py is the basic local transform you're looking for, add it as your own entity type and enjoy experimenting

 ## Misc.
 Information:
-- take a look at the other transforms, but be sure to define your entity types when plugging them into Maltego
+- Take a look at the other transforms, but be sure to define your entity types when plugging them into Maltego
-- email scraper will use emails.csv, will